dart-lang/site-www/src/dart-2.0.md

 layout: default
 permalink: /dart-2.0
 title: Dart 2.0 Updates
-description: How Dart 2.0 is different than Dart 1.x, and how you can prepare.
+description: How Dart 2.0 is different from Dart 1.x, and how you can prepare.
 ---

 This page has information about changes that are coming in Dart 2.0,